deggua/raytracer/README.md

 * Remove GOTOs and redundant error handling (not point in returning under most circumstances, can't recover/no purpose)
 * Use the updated vmath.h header (from the other repo)
 * Separate the GUI/GLFW code better (currently a bit messy, should probably be on its own thread)
+* Improve program structure and memory management of objects (related to asset pools)
+* Improve asset loading and storage of assets in memory (should improve memory storage efficiency of meshes)
+* CUDA kernel for GPU execution

 ## TODO (eventually):
 * Improve OBJ loading (multiple meshes per OBJ, proper obj <-> mtl mapping)